ddoa/dea-code-examples/spring-roo/README.md

-A screencast of the demo can be viewed on Vimeo: https://vimeo.com/88696481
+A screencast of the demo can be viewed on Vimeo: https://vimeo.com/88696481.
+Please visit the Spring Roo documentation for more help.